Stockport bus station

-Stockport bus station in Stockport, Greater Manchester, England, was a bus terminus for approximately 65 bus services.
-It opened on 2 March 1981 on the site of a former car park.
-Before the bus station opened, most services terminated at Mersey Square.
+Stockport bus station served the large town of Stockport, in Greater Manchester, England.
+It was opened on 2 March 1981 on the site of a former car park; most routes had terminated previously at Mersey Square.
+It was closed in 2021, when it was a terminus for around 65 routes, and the site now houses the new Stockport Interchange.

+History

-The bus station was located between Wellington Road (A6) and the Stockport Viaduct, a few hundred metres from Stockport railway station.
-The main bus station had 24 stands.
-Two additional stops, one for each direction, were located on Wellington Road, which runs between the bus station and Mersey Square; these were used by through services, including the high-frequency 192 route to Piccadilly Gardens in Manchester city centre.
+The bus station was located between Wellington Road (A6) and Stockport Viaduct, a few hundred metres from Stockport railway station.
+The main bus station had 24 stands; two additional stops, one for each direction, were located on Wellington Road, which runs between the bus station and Mersey Square; these were used by through services, including the high-frequency 192 route between Manchester Piccadilly Gardens, Stepping Hill Hospital and Hazel Grove.

-In 2014, plans to demolish the bus station and build a new a £42 million transport interchange on the existing site with a connection to the railway station were announced, but these plans were never carried out.
-In June 2018, plans were announced for a brand-new bus station (Stockport Interchange), that would be constructed on the same site underneath a 2 acre park.
-Other improved transport links were also to be built, including a bridge to the railway station.
+In 2014, plans to demolish the bus station and build a new a £42 million transport interchange on the existing site, with a connection to the railway station, were announced; these plans were not carried out at the time.

+In June 2018, new plans were announced for a brand-new bus station that would be constructed on the same site, underneath a 2 acre park.
+Other improved transport links were also planned, including a bridge to the railway station.

-On 29 August 2021 at 3:15am, all stands at Stockport bus station (excluding the two Wellington Road stops) were closed after 40 years of continuous operation, being temporarily replaced by a small bus terminal off Heaton Lane, as well as several bus stops spread out across Stockport town centre.
-The new Stockport Interchange facility was to be completed in 2024; it opened on 17 March that year.
+On 29 August 2021 at 3:15am, all stands at Stockport bus station (excluding the two Wellington Road stops) were closed after 40 years of continuous operation.
+These were replaced temporarily by a small bus terminal off Heaton Lane, as well as several bus stops spread out around the town centre.
+The new Stockport Interchange facility was planned to be completed in 2024; it opened on 17 March that year.

 Services

-The majority of services were operated by Stagecoach Manchester, with High Peak Buses, Little Gem, Selwyns Travel and Stotts Tours also using the station.
+As at August 2021, the majority of routes were operated by Stagecoach Manchester, with High Peak Buses, Little Gem, Selwyns Travel and Stotts Tours also using the station.

-There were frequent buses running to Manchester, Altrincham, Ashton-under-Lyne, Hyde, Levenshulme, Longsight, Manchester Airport and Wythenshawe, plus several parts of the Stockport area including Bramhall, Bredbury, Brinnington, Cheadle, Cheadle Hulme, Edgeley, Hazel Grove, Marple, Offerton, Reddish, Romiley and Stepping Hill Hospital.
+Most routes served the South Manchester area; services connected Stockport with Manchester Piccadilly Gardens, Altrincham, Ashton-under-Lyne, Didsbury,Hyde, Levenshulme, Longsight, Manchester Airport and Wythenshawe.

+Services also connected all main areas in the borough including Bramhall, Bredbury, Brinnington, Cheadle, Cheadle Hulme, Edgeley, Gatley, Hazel Grove, the Four Heatons, Marple, Offerton, Reddish, Romiley and Stepping Hill Hospital.

-Buses were also run from Stockport to Bolton, Buxton, Chorlton, Macclesfield, Hayfield, Poynton, Stretford, the Trafford Centre and Sale.
+Locations served further afield include Bolton, Buxton, Chorlton, Hayfield, Macclesfield, Poynton, Stretford, Sale and the Trafford Centre.

-A full list of services is shown below:
+A full list of services that operated in 2021 is shown below: